Undergraduate Resources

 Scholarly Internet Resource Collections from University of California

-The department will send emails to Queen's email account.
+The department will send emails to Queen's email accounts.
 Be sure to check your account regularly.
 Course instructors will also contact you using your Queen's email account, if you suspect that you are not receiving emails; contact the Undergraduate Assistant to verify.

 There are several reasons why you may not be able to add a course.
 Please read the error message in SOLUS as this will usually indicate the issue.
 Contact the Undergraduate Assistant with a detailed description of the attempted registration and any SOLUS error message you receive.